-7-6.
-TRICARE Retired Reserve.
+7-6 TRICARE Retired Reserve.

-TRICARE Retired Reserve (TRR) is a premium-based health care plan available for purchase worldwide for Retired Reserve members, their families and survivors who qualify.
-TRR includes medical and pharmacy benefits, but excludes dental coverage.
+TRICARE Retired Reserve (TRR) is a premium-based healthcare plan available for purchase worldwide for Retired Reserve members, their families and survivors who qualify.
+TRR includes medical and pharmacy benefits under TRICARE Select retired cost sharing but excludes dental coverage.

-Retired Reserve Soldiers may purchase TRR coverage if they are all of the following:
+Retired Reserve Soldiers may purchase TRR coverage if they are all the following: